INS Sumitra: Operation Sankalp: 2023-24 Anti-piracy patrols

 On 29 January 2024, INS Sumitra successfully rescued fishermen hijacked by pirates along the East coast of Somalia and the Gulf of Aden.
 The naval warship was responding to a distress message regarding hijacking of an Iranian-flagged Fishing Vessel (FV) Iman.
 The fishing boat had been boarded by pirates and its 17-member crew was taken hostage.
 Acting in accordance with the established Standard Operation Procedures (SOPs) the crew successfully coerced the pirates for the safe release of the crew along with the boat & ensured the successful release of all 17 crew members along with the boat.
 The FV was subsequently sanitised and released for onward transit.

 Less than 24 hours later, INS Sumitra rescued 19 Pakistani sailors after pirates hijacked their fishing vessel off the east coast of Somalia the previous day.
 Eleven armed pirates climbed onto another Iranian-flagged fishing vessel FV Al Naeemi and took 19 crew members, all Pakistanis, as hostage.
 The Navy warship intercepted the fishing vessel and coerced the pirates to release the hostages.
 The Navy warship intercepted the fishing vessel and forced the pirates to release the hostages with the help of MARCOS, a special forces unit of the Indian Navy, onboard.
 The warship intercepted the vessel on January 29 and surrounded it.
 The aggressive posturing by INS Sumitra aimed to compel pirates to surrender and leave the ship.
 Warning shots were then fired in the water to pressurise the Somali pirates who had taken control of the vessel the Indian Navy deployed its Advanced Light Helicopter (ALH) Dhruv, which flew over the ship, a psychological tactic used by the Navy to create fear in the mind of the enemy to force a surrender.
 The Somali pirates were scared to see the Indian Navy and dumped their weapons when INS Sumitra approached closer.
 Armed with Tavor TAR-21, an Israeli assault rifle and other combat gear, the MARCOS brought the pirates and were disarmed.
 No injuries were reported in the swift operation conducted by the Navy, which captured Kalashnikovs and several mobile and satellite phones from their possession.
 The incident took place in Southern Arabian Sea approximately 850 nautical miles west of Kochi, and prevented misuse of these fishing vessels as mother ships for further acts of piracy on Merchant Vessels.

+She participated at the International Fleet Review 2026 held at Visakapatanam.